docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Part CAD File

 This tab allows you to associate a CAD file to the part.
-I you choose a file while another was already set, the older file will automatically be replaced with the new one.
+If you choose a file while another was already set, the older file will automatically be replaced with the new one.

 {% image /assets/images/documentation/dev/en/image51.png "CAD File view"%}

-A file can be renamed by clicking on the small pencil.
-The new title will be registered only if you click on the check button.

-{% image /assets/images/documentation/dev/file_rename.png "File renaming"%}

-You can download the file by clicking on its name and delete it by selecting the related checkbox.

-{% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

 ###Part assembly